aswild/the_silver_searcher/doc/ag.1.md

     Search contents of compressed files.
 Currently, gz and xz are supported.
     This option requires that ag is built with lzma and zlib.

+  * `-Z --null-lines`:
+    Use NULL (`\0`) as the newline separator instead of `\n`.
+This is primarily useful for searching special files such as /proc/pid/environ.
+It applies globally to all files searched, and `\n` is NOT treated as a newline.
+This means that if a normal text file (that contains no null bytes) contains a match, the entire file will be printed as though it were a single line.
+    This setting does not affect how newlines in regex patterns are handled (i.e. it doesn't change PCRE matching).

   * `-0 --null --print0`:
     Separate the filenames with `\0`, rather than `\n`: this allows `xargs -0 <command>` to correctly process filenames containing